-NECA supports the inspection of electrical installations by qualified inspectors.
-Inspection services provided by qualified inspectors protect the public, both owners and users, from harm to life and property, by reducing the possibility of hazards resulting from incorrectly installed electrical products and systems.
+NECA supports effective inspector relations and the inspection of electrical installations by gualified electrical inspectors.
+Inspection services provided by qualified electrical inspectors protect the general public, owners, and users, from harm to life and property, by reducing the possibility of hazards resulting from incorrectly installed electrical products and systems.
 In addition to decreasing hazards, properly installed electrical systems are more reliable and efficient, which adds to their long-term value.
 The association believes that electrical inspection jurisdictions should provide consistent and fair application of codes and standards to electrical installations and systems.
-To that end, NECA believes electrical inspection jurisdictions should reference and perform their responsibilities in a manner consistent with the practices outlined in NFPA 78 Guide on Electrical Inspections.
+To that end, NECA believes electrical inspection jurisdictions should reference and perform their responsibilities in a manner consistent with the practices outlined in NFPA 78, Guide on Electrical Inspections.
 NECA endorses the following principles with respect to electrical inspections:

 1. In order to protect public safety, most states and localities require electrical installations to comply with the National Electrical Code®, and electrical products to be certified (listed) by qualified electrical testing laboratories.
-Electrical inspections help confirm that electrical wiring and systems are installed "according to Code," using only properly evaluated listed products meeting applicable U.S. safety standards.
+Electrical inspections help confirm that electrical wiring and systems are installed in a Code compliant manner, "according to Code," using only properly evaluated, listed products, as required, ands meeting applicable U.S. safety standards.

 2. The benefits of electrical inspections are not limited to power or line-voltage wiring systems, including alternative energy systems and energy storage systems.
 In order to ensure safety, all installations of wiring and equipment covered by the National Electrical Code® should be required to secure applicable jurisdictional permits and required inspections.
-This includes, but is not limited to, lowvoltage and limited-energy systems as telecommunications, security, nurse call, computer networks, audio and video distribution, optical fiber, power over ethernet (POE), emergency voice/alarm signaling systems, digital electricity (pulse power) systems, and cable television.
+This includes, but is not limited to, lowvoltage and limited-energy systems such as telecommunications, security, nurse call, computer networks, audio and video distribution, optical fiber, power over ethernet (POE), emergency voice/alarm signaling systems, digital electricity (fault-managed power) systems, and cable television.